ThreeSixes/pyadm300/README.md

 - LICENSE - A copy of the GPLv3 license.

 Dependencies:
 pyserial - A python serial communication library.
-It can be istalled on Ubuntu systems using: sudo apt-get install python-serial
+It can be installed on Ubuntu systems using: sudo apt-get install python-serial, or can be installed from pip.

 Limitations:
 - ADM-300 instruments that display readings in Sv will get incorrect readings until I have some data samples from units that read in Sv.